oLeall99/cordic_assembly/README.md

 ```

 ## 📚 Referência
 - Horst, J. A. (1990).
 Assembly Code to Compute Sine and Cosine Using the CORDIC Algorithm.
 NISTIR 4480.
-PDF